jpjuvo/reef-protection/README.md

 ### 4. Box validator

 Starfish detection crop segmentation model is used to filter out some of the false positive detections.
-We train a model to segment starfish ellipses from the detected crops.
+I trained a model to segment starfish ellipses from the detected crops.
 All predictions are resized (linear interpolation) to 128x128 rgb boxes.

 ![boxtractor](./media/boxtractor.jpg)